oscarcauich/learning-journal/lj-day-03.md

 We also learned how to create and switch to a new Github branch.
 It is important to work out of git branches rather than working directly with the master branch.
 We were also told how to create a pull request form with Github and how to merge one branch to the master branch.

-We kept on learning CSS, key concepts introduced today were, padding, borders, margins, inline and block.
+We kept on learning CSS, key concepts introduced today were, pading, borders, margins, inline and block.

 I hope everyday is like today, programming Rocks!